nitte93/spendsmart/README.md

 TO launch the project

 1 - setup postgres database
-2 -  add database connection creds to .env file
+2 - add database connection creds in .env file
 3 - run python3 manage.py migrate for successful mogration

-4 - once migration is complete, you can run you r app using python3 manage.py runserver
+4 - once migration is complete, you can run your app using python3 manage.py runserver

 5- python3 manage.py createsuperuser